chammaaomar/6824-Distributed-Systems/lectures/lec1.md

 the interface to these compute and storage infrastructures, to make it easy to build applications on top of them.
 These abstractions would serve to hide the distributed nature of these systems.
-For example, a file-system abstraction over a distributed storage system that looks just like the single-node filesystem.
+For example, a file-system abstraction over a distributed storage system that looks just like the single-node filesystem, _e.g._ Hadoop.

 What implementation techniques will be encountered?